yashacnz24/certifications/README.md

 ## Certifications
 I am committed to continuous learning and professional development in the fields of data science, machine learning, and business analytics.
-Below is a list of specialized courses I have completed on Udemy:
+Below is a list of specialized courses I have completed:

 ### Python for Data Science and Machine Learning Bootcamp
 - **Topics Covered:** Comprehensive training on using Python for data science, including libraries like NumPy, Pandas, Seaborn, Matplotlib, Plotly, Scikit-Learn, Machine Learning, and TensorFlow.